 This strand focusses on the role of working memory and executive functions across normal development and in everyday decision-making and complex activities.

-From a developmental and disordered perspective, research focuses on:
+From an applied perspective, research focuses on:

 - Executive functions in children and adolescents with ADHD and a range of comorbid developmental disorders especially dyslexia